ZA

 UIF

-- Step 1: confirm contributor status and the correct submission route.
+- Confirm contributor status and the correct submission route.

-- Step 2: ensure you have a reference and checklist on record.
+- Ensure you have a reference and checklist on record.

-- Step 3: request a written missing-item list if asked for more documents.
+- Request a written missing-item list if asked for more documents.

-- Step 4: follow up on schedule; escalate with your timeline + attachments list.
+- Follow up on schedule and escalate with your timeline and attachments list.

 COIDA (Compensation Fund)

-- Step 1: keep the employer accountable for reporting and submitting required forms.
+- Keep the employer accountable for reporting and submitting required forms.

-- Step 3: follow up using your claim reference; request written status updates.
+- Follow up using your claim reference and request written status updates.

 RAF

-- Step 1: keep a clean timeline and preserve accident evidence and invoices/receipts.
+- Keep a clean timeline and preserve accident evidence and receipts.

-- Step 2: confirm document completeness and get written acknowledgement of submission.
+- Confirm document completeness and get written acknowledgement of submission.

-- Step 3: follow up by reference; escalate with your dated timeline and submission proof.
+- Follow up by reference and escalate with your dated timeline and proof of submission.

 Employer / Retirement fund / Insurer

-- Step 1: request written acknowledgement that the claim was submitted.
+- Request written acknowledgement that the claim was submitted.

-- Step 3: lodge a formal complaint attaching your timeline and evidence pack (keep it factual and dated).
+- Lodge a formal complaint attaching your timeline and evidence pack.

 Banks

-- Step 1: request the deceased-account checklist in writing + a reference.
+- Request the deceased-account checklist in writing and a reference.

-- Step 2: escalate at branch/relationship manager level with your submission proof.
+- Escalate at branch or relationship-manager level with your submission proof.

-- Step 3: file a formal complaint attaching your timeline and evidence pack.
+- File a formal complaint attaching your timeline and evidence pack.

 Golden rule